 To demonstrate fuzzing techniques at a later stage, I am going to work on a project named Damn Vulnerable File Parser - a very vulnerable (hence the name), file parser written in C to demonstrate with ease how programs can be fuzzed and lead to them crashing.
 We could also target older versions of YARA, which are likely to still be in use by organisations and fuzz to find crashes which haven't already been patched in those versions.

 I'm new to using AFL, and fuzzing YARA-like projects in general - if there's anything that I could've changed in my approach in fuzzing YARA please let me know!
-I'm contactable on Twitter or at [email protected].
+I'm contactable on Twitter or at me@syscall.party.
 I'd be happy to take on any recommendations!